lollerfirst/nutshell-2-cdk/mint/sqlite/guide.md

 Would you like to run verification of the migration?
 [Y/n]: Y
 ```

-4. If the verification suceeded, your DB is ready.
+4. If the verification succeeded, your migrated database is ready.
 ```
 --------------------------------------------------------------------------------
 Overall Status: ✓ ALL VERIFIED

 ```
+5. Start the cdk-mintd and smoketest funcitonlaity such as send, receive, mint, melt, and checking transaciton histories.